 Use Get Up & Go flower essence blend to help:

-- low-key dogs that would rather take a nap, given the choice, than get up and train or work
+- low-key dogs that, given the choice, would rather take a nap than get up and train or work.

-- supply some emotional energy and stamina to good-working dogs that need to work through an over-long weekend, training session, or work project
+- supply some emotional energy and stamina to good-working dogs that need to maintain motivation through a long training session, seminar, or work project.

 Traditional brandy-preserved: Spring water, brandy (20%), essences of Olive, Elm, Oak, Hornbeam flowers.